In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 Enter the following information into the widget settings:

-- Feed Title: If you want to add an optional widget feed, type it here.
+- Feed Title: If you would like to add an optional widget title, enter it here.

-- Items to display: Select how many items you would like to display in your sidebar from the drop-down menu.
+- Items to display: Select how many RSS feed items you would like to display in your sidebar from the drop-down menu.

-- Display item content: Check this box to display the item content.
+- Display item content: Check this box to display the RSS feed content.

-- Display item author: Tick this box if you would like to display the RSS feed item author.
+- Display item author: Check this box if you would like to display the feed item item author.

-Experiment with different settings to find the ideal combination for you.
+Experiment with different settings to find the combination that works best for you.

-The screenshot below shows a published RSS Feed widget configured as per the settings shown above …
+The example below shows the RSS Feed widget configured using the above settings …

-The screenshot below shows a published RSS widget configured using other options selected …
+The example below shows an RSS widget configured using some of the other options selected …

 (RSS Widget settings)